Memphis in May

 Memphis in May International Festival is a month-long festival held in Memphis, Tennessee.
 The festival, which is saluting South Korea in 2025, honors a specific foreign country every year and features many events.
 The Beale Street Music Festival takes place the first weekend in May and showcases an eclectic lineup of national and local musical talent.
 International Week is a series of exhibits, screenings, arts and performances dedicated to each year's honored country.
 The World Championship Barbecue Cooking Contest has become one of the most popular barbecue contests in the country and has been observed for years.
 The Great American River Run Half Marathon & 5K welcomes runners of all experience levels through the streets of Memphis and along the banks of the Mississippi River, while 901Fest includes a salute to all things Memphis.

 Beale Street Music Festival (BSMF)

+Bonnie Raitt performs at the Beale Street Music Festival as part of Memphis in May in 2009.

 About

 The Beale Street Music Festival is a three-day music festival that has both a mix of big-name stars and local musical acts.
 Held during the first weekend of May in the city's Tom Lee Park at the foot of Beale Street, it is considered to be the kick-off event of the entire Memphis in May International Festival celebration.
 It typically hosts over 100,000 people during the weekend.
 The Beale Street Music Festival is the only program that has been held every year since the inception of Memphis in May in 1977.
 Its history can be traced back to the 1800s, when African-American musicians throughout the South would come to Beale Street and perform.